 General Practitioners (GP) – particularly under a GP Mental Health Care Plan (where you are entitled to a rebate under Medicare – see section below called Medicare.

 To obtain a plan and the subsequent rebate you must see a GP before your first session.
-When arranging an appointment to see a GP for a mental health care plan it is recommended you advise the receptionist when making the booking that you are seeking this plan as they may require you to book a longer consultation or multiple consultations.
+When arranging an appointment to see a GP for a mental health care plan it is recommended you advise the GP's receptionist that you are seeking this plan as they may require you to book a longer consultation or multiple consultations.

-Leah charges a gap fee that is $40-74 above the Medicare fee (which is $129.55).
+Leah charges an out of pocket expense (also known as a gap fee).
 See Fees page for more information.

 Department of Veteran’s Affairs (DVA)